Skip to main content

 Jon Adams

-Jon is the Senior Editor of AirMed&Rescue.
-He was previously Editor for the Clinical Medicine and Future Healthcare Journal at the Royal College of Physicians before taking over as Editor of AirMed&Rescue in November 2022.
+Jon is the Title Editor of AirMed&Rescue.
+He was previously Editor for Clinical Medicine and Future Healthcare Journal at the Royal College of Physicians before coming to AirMed&Rescue in November 2022.
 His favorite helicopter is the Army Air Corps Lynx that he saw his father fly while growing up on Army bases.

 Keep on reading